ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 For this sllice, we will need the reducer to handle the following actions:

 - `LoginSuccess` - set the loading flag, clear any old error message
-- `InitializedWithRestoredSession` - set the loading flag, clear any old error message
+- `SessionRestored` - set the loading flag, clear any old error message
 - `InitialLoadFailure` - clear the loading flag, set the error message
 - `InitialLoadSuccess` - clear the loading flag, set the tea data